Azure/Vision-AI-DevKit-Pages/docs/_docs/02-Firmware-update.md

 ## Verify your computer is connected to the Vision AI Dev Kit hardware
 * Connect your computer and the Vision AI Dev Kit camera using a USB-C cable
-* Open a command line prompt on your computer and use the command <br>
+* Open a command line prompt on your computer and use the command
     ```
     adb devices
     ```